-If you’re in the midst of a slow season, discount pricing can be effective in increasing your retail sales for a short period of time.
+If you’re in the midst of a slow season, discount pricing can be effective to increase retail sales for a short period of time.
 This is a good strategy to try around the holiday season when customers are on the hunt for a great deal on high-quality items.

 Be sure to advertise the promotion on your high-traffic pages as the sales volume can make up for the losses you’d normally expect when reducing the price of products.

 The longer your product stays on the shelves, the more it costs to carry, so it’s no good hanging on to dead stock that’s just not shifting.
 The best thing you can do in this situation is discount that stock to get it moving and reduce the carrying costs while increasing your turnover.

 You can create demand for a product even at the very beginning of its life cycle simply by offering a price discount.
 This is an effective strategy for penetrating the market as it will create a buzz while driving demand upwards and attracting new customers to your store (who will probably by the discounted items with full price items).

 If the products are high-quality, the customer will see its value and will likely be willing to pay full price for the item at a later date.

 It’s nice to be nice, and customers love feeling like their money and loyalty are appreciated.
 Reward your repeat customers and offer them discounts once they reach a certain spending limit as a means of persuading them to stay loyal to you (as opposed to your competitors).
 A great example of this coffee chains who offer a free hot drink for every 10 bought.
 What’s more, if loyalty is low, you can win customers over to your brand by discounting: offer money off their next purchase and you’re likely to retain those customers.

 You can use discounting to gain an advantage over your competitors and gain leverage in the industry by setting your price lower.
 Customers see more value in your brand when you set competitive pricing.

 How it can ruin sales